 Over the next few weeks, Audubon North Carolina will be featuring your photos of nesting birds on our Facebook page.
 Posting pictures of the different species who have settled in to your backyard will help us all share in the wonder of the nesting season and encourage us to learn more about what helps our local birds thrive.

-Become a citizen scientist this spring and support the next generation of local birds by taking the steps described here to observe and report:
+Become a community scientist this spring and support the next generation of local birds by taking the steps described here to observe and report:

 Safely Monitor Nests

 There is so much to observe during nesting season, especially if you’ve set up bird boxes in your backyard.
 Natural nests are a bit harder to find, but equally important to watch.

 To find nests at the start of nesting season, watch for and follow birds collecting items like twigs and leaves in your backyard.
 Once nests have been completed, you may be able to follow male birds as they sing to mark their territory.
 After eggs hatch, adults may make more frequent trips to and from the nest to find food for their young.
 You may have more luck searching in shrubs as opposed to trees, where nests are easier to spot.

 As you monitor, be sure to minimize disturbance.
 NestWatch’s Code of Conduct offers helpful tips, such as:

 - Avoid accidental harm to the nest and its protective surroundings by keeping a safe distance